 Steps Involved in Joining

-- Contact the creator of the Group Board.
+- of the Group Board.
 Remember, that is the first person listed by the Group Board name and description.
 If you click on that person, you can send that person a message through Pinterest asking to join.
-Make sure that you follow the board and creator, provide a name the board, give your contact information in Pinterest and make and ask to join.
+Make sure that you follow the board and creator.
+Include the board you want to join, and your contact information in Pinterest.
+Make a polite ask to join as a collaborator.
 If you have a website or blog, you might want to include a link to that as well.
-At the minimum, make sure to include your Pinterest user name, URL, and Group Board name you want to join and become a collaborator on.

-- Leave a comment on the Group Board creator’s most recent pin stating that you want join with the information outlined above.
+- Leave a comment on the Group Board.
+Find tThe creator’s most recent pin stating that you want join with the information outlined above.

 Help with What How to Ask